aferust/drawee/README.md

 # A Volfied-like game
+- My hobby game for own understanding.
+- Work in progress!!!
 - No engine used.
 Just SDL and OpenGL
 - betterC
-- implements some concepts from scratch:
+- implements some concepts from scratch.
-    * Tween actions
-    * collision detection
-- Work in progress!!!
+- It uses [@skoppe's druntime fork](https://github.com/skoppe/druntime/tree/wasm) for webaasembly.
+Probably betterC is not a must now if I link druntime.

 ## Controls
 - Use arrow keys to move the hero